robinrodricks/FluentStorage/doc/blob-storage/index.md

 ## Using

-The entry point to a blog storage is [IBlobStorageProvider](../../src/Storage.Net/Blob/IBlobStorageProvider.cs) interface.
+The entry point to a blog storage is [IBlobStorage](../../src/Storage.Net/Blob/IBlobStorage.cs) interface.
 This interface is small but contains all possible methods to work with blobs, such as uploading and downloading data, listing storage contents, deleting files etc. The interface is kept small so that new storage providers can be added easily, without implementing a plethora of interface methods.

-Although, normally you wouldn't use this interface directly in your code, and insted make use of [BlobStorage](../../src/Storage.Net/Blob/BlobStorage.cs) class, which accepts `IBlobStorageProvider` in it's constructor and exposes a lot of useful and functionality rich methods to work with storage.
-For instance, `IBlobStorageProvider` upload functionality only works with streams, however `BlobStorage` allows you to upload text, stream, file or even a class as a blob.
-This is because `BlobStorage` is built on top of it and simply uses streaming underneach to achieve this rich feature set. `BlobStorage` is also provider agnostic, therefore all the rich functionality just works and doesn't have to be reimplemented in underlying data provider.
+In addition to this interface, there are plency of extension methods which enrich the functionality, therefore you will see more methods than this interface actually declares.
+They add a lot of useful and functionality rich methods to work with storage.
+For instance, `IBlobStorage` upload functionality only works with streams, however extension methods allows you to upload text, stream, file or even a class as a blob.
+Extension methods are also provider agnostic, therefore all the rich functionality just works and doesn't have to be reimplemented in underlying data provider.

-Usually, first you would instantiate `IBlobStorageProvider` with a specific instance implementing it, for instance Amazon S3 or Microsoft Azure Blob Storage, or even a local file system.
-The framework makes it trivial to create one.

 All the storage implementations can be created either directly or using factory methods available in the `Storage.Net.StorageFactory.Blobs` class.
 More methods appear in that class as you reference an assembly containing specific implementations.